TrueBlocks/trueblocks-core/src/README_CMAKE_COMPILE.md

 4) cmake ..
 5) make

-# If you want to clean repeat
+# If you want to clean and rebuild
 1) make clean
 2) make

-# If something changed at CMake files
+# If the CMake files changed
 1) cd <project_path>/src/build
 2) rm -rf *
 3) cmake ..